-This course provides an overview of equipment, procedures, techniques, anatomy, sterile technique, and imaging protocols of specialty areas to include sonography, computed tomography MRI, nuclear medicine, radiation therapy, cardiovascular/interventional, mammography, and DEXA.
+This course provides an overview of equipment, procedures, techniques, anatomy, sterile technique, and imaging protocols of specialty areas to include sonography, MRI, nuclear medicine, radiation therapy, cardiovascular/interventional, mammography, and DEXA.
 PREREQUISITES: RAD 225, RAD 230, AND RAD 275.
 CO-REQUISITES: RAD 240, RAD 245 AND RAD 280.
-GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE RADIOLOGIC TECHNOLOGY PROGRAM.
+GRADE REQUIREMENT: A MINIMUM GRADE OF C IS REQUIRED TO PASS THIS COURSE AND MEET PROGRAM REQUIREMENTS.